renyue0411/ocs-mprdma-ns3/simulation/README-MPRDMA.md

 - `applications/model/mp-rdma-client.cc/h`: the client of MP-RDMA
 - `network/utils/custom-header.cc/h`: a customized header class for speeding up header parsing
 - `point-to-point/model/mp-switch-node.cc/h`:  the node class for switch
-### OCS-related extensions
-- `point-to-point/model/ocs-node.cc/h`: implements a generic Optical Circuit Switch (OCS) node.
-The OCS data plane is modeled as a technology-agnostic circuit crossbar that forwards packets according to the currently installed port-to-port mapping.